Vizzuality/vizzuality/content/projects/antarctic.md

         modules:
             -
                 image: global-forest-watch-block-1.png
-                description": Look mama, we aren't using Google Maps!
+                description: Look mama, we aren't using Google Maps!
 Creating tiles and caching them provides a much better user experience.
             -
                 image: global-forest-watch-block-2.png
                 description: Working with scientists can be hard, but it's definitely the best way to get the best data.
 A custom backoffice allows them to enter the information and link with external resources.